A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Introduction

-When the covariates are themselves random, the resulting point process is termed `doubly stochastic'.
+When the covariates are (all or partly) random, the resulting point process is termed `doubly stochastic'.
 In particular, we will focus on the case where the overarching point-generating mechanism is of Poisson type, whereby $N$ defines a Cox process, \cite{C55}.
 In this framework, covariate-based intensity estimation has been widely studied under parametric models for the function $\rho$ in \eqref{Eq:BasicIntensity}, both in the frequentist (e.g.~\cite{B78,D90,W07}) and Bayesian literature (e.g.~\cite{RMC09, YL11, ISR12}).
-Further see the monograph \cite{D14}, where many more references ca be found.
+Further see the monograph \cite{D14}, where many more references can be found.
 For instance, the celebrated log-Gaussian Cox model, \cite{MSW98}, postulates that $Z$ be a multivariate Gaussian process, and that $\lambda(x) = e^{\beta^TZ(x)}$ for some vector $\beta\in\R^d$.

-In contrast, the nonparametric literature on intensity estimation for covariate-driven point processes is considerably less developed.
+In contrast, the nonparametric literature on the subject is considerably less developed.
 The first frequentist investigation in this context was by \cite{G08}, who constructed covariate-based kernel-type procedures.
 They derived asymptotic point-wise consistency results under the assumption that $Z$ is a stationary and ergodic random field, in an `increasing domain' asymptotic regime in which the volume of the observation window $\Wcal$ diverges and a single realization of $N$ and $Z$ over $\Wcal$ is observed.
 Similar estimators were later defined by \cite{BCST12} and by \cite{BGMMM20}, and were studied under related sampling schemes.